 The Swivel Clevis Hitch pivots side-to-side up to 35 degrees each direction.
 It features a stop to prevent the hitch from being installed upside down.
-Customer to supply hitch pin and hitch pin keeper
+Customer to supply hitch pin keeper.

 Land Pride Performance Hitch (Optional)

 The LP Performance Hitch is a drawbar friendly, self-leveling hitch that pivots up and down, and side-to-side.
 It is held upright with customer supplied hitch pin to allow single-person hook-up.